Data Compression and Deduplication

 To change data block size for backup copy jobs, you must perform the following actions:

-1. Change data block size in settings of the initial backup job.
+- Change the data block size in the initial backup job settings.